 More information about Discretionary Housing Payments can be accessed at the NIHE Housing Help website:

 Renters and home owners on a low income might be entitled to Housing Benefit, Rate Relief or both to help pay housing costs.
-Applications are made to NIHE.
-Anyone entitled to Universal Credit can no longer make a claim for Housing Benefit for rent or rates and must claim the new benefit instead.
+Awards are managed by NIHE.

 More information about Housing Benefit and Rate Relief can be accessed at nidirect: